fattredd/url-simple-obsidian/README.md

-# Obsidian Sample Plugin

-# Smart URL Cleaner for Obsidian
+# Simple URL Cleaner for Obsidian

 An Obsidian plugin that automatically processes URLs when pasted into your notes.
 It cleans tracking parameters, shortens links from supported platforms, and can